Indices of economic freedom: Index of Economic Freedom – Heritage Foundation and Wall Street Journal

-The Index of Economic Freedom is a series of 12 economic measurements created by the Heritage Foundation and The Wall Street Journal.
-Per the Heritage Foundation, the index's definition is: "Economic freedom is the fundamental right of every human to control his or her own labor and property.
+The Index of Economic Freedom is a series of 12 economic measurements created by The Heritage Foundation and The Wall Street Journal.
+According to The Heritage Foundation, the index's definition is: "Economic freedom is the fundamental right of every human to control his or her own labor and property.
 In an economically free society, individuals are free to work, produce, consume, and invest in any way they please, with that freedom both protected by the state and unconstrained by the state.
 In economically free societies, governments allow labor, capital and goods to move freely, and refrain from coercion or constraint of liberty beyond the extent necessary to protect and maintain liberty itself."

 The index scores nations on 12 broad factors of economic freedom using statistics from organizations like the World Bank, the International Monetary Fund and the Economist Intelligence Unit: